imdreamrunner/acm-icpc-cookbook/README.md

-# ACM-ICPC Cookbook
+# Competitive Programming Cookbook

-This is a cookbook for the ACM International Collegiate Programming Contest (ICPC) competitors.
+This is a cookbook for the competitive programming problems solvers.
+It is targeting ACM International Collegiate Programming Contest (ICPC).

 The majority part of the content comes from the cheat sheet used by team [NTU Orange Juice][ntu-orange-juice].